bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/for-sof.md

 ## NexGen_Future_Plan.doc

-A password-protected file that currently can not be viewed in the folder, after some alterations were made to the file folder (arrows were removed, scrollbar was added, then scrollbar was removed again).
+A password-protected file that currently cannot be viewed in the folder, after some alterations were made to the file folder (arrows were removed, scrollbar was added, then scrollbar was removed again).
 Its status is unknown.